WangYiDFO/tokendokey/README.md

 Token Dokey is a small tool that enables you to log in to OAuth/OIDC services with *Device Code flow* and retrieve your access token using a refresh token/offline token.

+**New Feature**: add new feature that can retrieive token with X509 Certificate via *Direct Grant flow*

 ## Getting Started

 ### Build Command